Josh Jung Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

+- The Mariners pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.

-- The Mariners have the fourth-ranked team ERA across all league pitching staffs (3.66).
+- The Mariners have the third-ranked team ERA across all MLB pitching staffs (3.62).

-- Mariners pitchers combine to allow 47 home runs (0.8 per game), the fewest in baseball.
+- Mariners pitchers combine to surrender the fewest home runs in baseball (47 total, 0.8 per game).

-- Castillo gets the start for the Mariners, his 12th of the season.
-He is 4-2 with a 2.69 ERA and 76 strikeouts in 63 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the Pittsburgh Pirates, when he threw six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.